How Agents Find Their Own Tools: Agentic Resource Discovery

 So conceptually it’s allowed.
 You could split your tools across a few catalogs today and nothing would break.

 The open question is what an agent does with that.
-In my testing I wrote an agent trying the four mechanisms, loads the first catalog it finds, and stops.
+In my testing I wrote an agent that tries the four mechanisms, loads the first catalog it finds, and stops.
 A different agent might gather every catalog it can reach and merge them.
 Without the spec saying which, you can’t rely on either.
-And that matters the moment this leaves the demo stage: if a publisher splits their tools across three catalogs and agents only ever read one, two-thirds of those tools are invisible — and the publisher has no way to know.
+So we will see how this gets used: if a publisher splits their tools across three catalogs and agents only ever read one, two-thirds of those tools are invisible, and the publisher has no way to know.

 From discovery to a real tool call